 Data commons can change how the world does research.

-A collaborative data-sharing approach has the potential to change the entire landscape of cancer research.
-As we build the PCDC, our mission includes sharing our methods and lessons learned with the scientific community and assessing further opportunities to advance the state of the art in this field.
+A collaborative data-sharing approach has the potential to change the landscape of healthcare research.
+As we build the PCDC and other data commons, our mission includes sharing our methods and lessons learned with the scientific community and assessing further opportunities to advance the state of the art in this field.

 Automated Matching of Patients to Clinical Trials: A Patient-Centric Natural Language Processing Approach for Pediatric Leukemia

-Kaskovich S, Wyatt KD, Oliwa T, Graglia L, Furner B, Lee J, et al
+Kaskovich S, Wyatt KD, Oliwa T, et al

 Creating a data commons: The INternational Soft Tissue SaRcoma ConsorTium (INSTRuCT)

-Wyatt KD, Birz S, Hawkins DS, Minard-Colin V, Rodeberg DA, Sparber-Sauer M, et al
+Wyatt KD, Birz S, Hawkins DS, et al

 Mapping Pediatric Oncology Clinical Trial Collaborative Groups on the Global Stage